jodienorris030/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine the most important tasks to complete, as these should take priority.
 Next, break down each task into smaller, manageable steps, which will make it easier to stay on track.

 To stay focused, use time blocks or intervals to work on specific tasks.
 Set a timer for 25 minutes, for example, then take a short break before starting another time block.
 By limiting the time you spend on each tasks and taking breaks, you will be less likely to get distracted or lose focus.
 Additionally, organize your workspace to reflect your current tasks so that you can easily see what needs to getting done.

+# 2024-01-28
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help improve your programming skills:

+1. Break down large projects into smaller, manageable tasks.
+By doing this, you can focus on one task at a time and avoid feeling overwhelmed.
+2. Learn to use version control systems, such as Git, to manage your code.
+These tools will allow you track changes, collaborate with others,and keep yourcode organized and clean.
+3. Always write comments and documentation for your codeso that others can understand and maintain it easily.This will also helpyou to come back to your own code in the future.
+4. Practice good coding habits, like using PEP8 or Google' s coding standards, which will make yourcodes more readable and consistent.
+It willalso help avoid errors and inconsistencies.
+5. Keep learning and staying up-to-date with new programming languages, frameworks, libraries, tools, etc. by reading blogs, articles, books, tutorials, attending workshops, conferences,etc.It willhelp you stay competitive in today'sdynamic job market.